lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 This document defines a YANG module to represent both compression and fragmentation rules, which leads to common representation for values for all the rules elements.

-SCHC compression is generic, the main mechanism do no refers to a specific protocol.
-Any header field is abstracted through an ID, a position, a direction and a value that can be a numerical value or a string. {{RFC8724}} and {{I-D.ietf-lpwan-coap-static-context-hc}} specifies fields for IPv6, UDP, CoAP and OSCORE. {{I-D.barthel-lpwan-oam-schc}} decribes ICMPv6 header compression.
+SCHC compression is generic, the main mechanism does not refer to a specific protocol.
+Any header field is abstracted through an ID, a position, a direction, and a value that can be a numerical value or a string. {{RFC8724}} and {{RFC8824}} specifies fields for IPv6, UDP, CoAP and OSCORE. {{I-D.barthel-lpwan-oam-schc}} describes
+ICMPv6 header compression and {{I-D.ietf-lpwan-schc-compound-ack}} includes a new fragmentation behavior.

 SCHC fragmentation requires a set of common parameters that are included in a rule.
 These parameters are defined in {{RFC8724}}.

-## Compression Rules
+## Compression Rules {#comp_types}

-{{RFC8724}} proposes an non formal representation of the compression rule.
+{{RFC8724}} proposes a non formal representation of the compression rule.
 A compression context for a device is composed of a set of rules.
 Each rule contains information to describe a specific field in the header to be compressed.